Day Trips to Bruges and Ghent from Brussels

 Book an excursion to Bruges and Ghent

-Vrijdagmarkt square| ©Vitaly Volkov
+Vrijdagmarkt Square| ©Vitaly Volkov

-Vrijdagmarkt square| ©Vitaly Volkov
+Vrijdagmarkt Square| ©Vitaly Volkov

-In addition, you will be accompanied by a guide who will make sure you do not miss the key places of each site, will explain the local customs and culture and will give you the recommendations you need to spend a perfect day discovering Ghent and Bruges.
+In addition, you will be accompanied by a guide who will make sure that you do not miss the key places of each site, will explain the local customs and culture and will give you the recommendations you need to spend a perfect day discovering Ghent and Bruges.

 In case you have more time and can dedicate a couple of days to visit both, you can go more relaxed in your walk and enjoy getting to know them at night, something that also makes them unique and special.